facebookarchive/origami/README.md

 Then start jekyll in Terminal by cd'ing into the repo and running jekyll serve --watch

+To generate the internal documentation, mount your devserver with ExpanDrive, then jekyll serve --baseurl /~yourusername/origami -d /Volumes/dev/public_html/origami

 Go to http://localhost:4000 in your browser and you should see the site.